André Lotterer

-André Lotterer (born 19 November 1981) is a German professional racing driver currently racing for Avalanche Andretti Formula E in the FIA Formula E Championship.
 He is best known for his success in endurance racing with the works Audi team, including three victories in the 24 Hours of Le Mans and the drivers' title of the FIA World Endurance Championship.
-He has also competed in the Japanese Super Formula series for over a decade, winning the title in 2011.
+He has also competed in the Japanese Super Formula and Super GT series for over a decade, becoming champion in 2011 in the former and taking the latter title in 2006 and 2010, as well as driving in Formula E for six years.